 NOTE: ICF Services - All Other--This is combined with nursing facility services.

-5. ICF Services for the Mentally Retarded(See 42 CFR 440.150 and Part 483 of Subpart I).--These are services provided in an institution for mentally retarded persons or persons with related conditions if the:
+5. ICF Services for the Mentally Retarded(MSIS Code=05)(See 42 CFR 440.150 and Part 483 of Subpart I).--These are services provided in an institution for mentally retarded persons or persons with related conditions if the:

 o Primary purpose of the institution is to provide health or rehabilitative services to such individuals;